-- (a) A permit to fly (CAA Form 20a, see Appendix III) may be issued by the CAA when it is satisfied that the applicable requirements of Subpart P are met. - (b) An appropriately approved design organisation accepted by the CAA may issue a permit to fly (CAA Form 20b, see Appendix IV) under the privilege granted under Subpart J, when the flight conditions referred to in point MCAR-21.A.708 have been approved in accordance with point MCAR-21.A.710. - (c) Reserved - (d) An appropriately approved continuing airworthiness management organisation may issue a permit to fly (CAA Form 20b, see Appendix IV) under the privilege granted under point M.711 of MCAR-M, when the flight conditions referred to in point MCAR-21.A.708 have been approved in accordance with point MCAR-21.A.710. - (e) The permit to fly shall specify the purpose(s) and any conditions and restrictions approved under MCAR-21.A.710. - (f) For permits issued under point (b) or (d) a copy of the permit to fly and associated flight conditions shall be submitted to the CAA at the earliest opportunity but no later than 3 days. - (g) Upon evidence that any of the conditions specified in point MCAR-21.A.723(a) are not met for a permit to fly that an organisation has issued pursuant to point (b) or (d), that organisation shall revoke that permit to fly immediately and inform the CAA without delay.
+- (a) The CAA may issue a permit to fly: - 1.
+Upon presentation of the data required by MCAR-21.A.707; and - 2.
+When the conditions of MCAR-21.A.708 have been approved in accordance with MCAR-21.A.710; and - 3.
+When the CAA, through its own investigations, which may include inspections, or through procedures agreed with the applicant, is satisfied that the aircraft conforms to the design defined under MCAR-21.A.708 before flight. - (b) Reserved - (c) Reserved - (d) An appropriately approved continuing airworthiness management organisation may issue a permit to fly (Form 20b) under privileges granted under point MCAR-M.A.711, when the flight conditions referred to in 21.A.708 have been approved in accordance with 21.A.710. - (e) The permit to fly shall specify the purpose(s) and any conditions and restrictions approved under MCAR-21.A.710. - (f) For permits issued under (d), a copy of the permit to fly and associated flight conditions shall be submitted to the CAA at the earliest opportunity but not later than 3 days. - (g) Upon evidence that any of the conditions specified in point 21.A.723(a) are not met for a permit to fly that an organisation has issued pursuant to point (d), that organisation shall immediately revoke that permit to fly and inform without delay the CAA.